White House closer to canceling student debt ‘than ever before’, Schumer says - NewsBreak

 Schumer said he has weighed in hard with Biden about the importance of canceling this type of debt.

 “You get out of college and you have all this debt,” he said.
 “I have told the president this is one of the most important things he can do to help our economy.
 We all want the economy to grow.
-We all want people to have good lives, where you can provide for yourself and your family.”100,000 student borrowers eligible for debt cancellation: DOE
+We all want people to have good lives, where you can provide for yourself and your family.”

 Schumer signaled he would support canceling even more than $50,000 in student debt per borrower.